UTEP vs. Rice NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UTEP has combined with its opponents to score more than 47 points in four of nine games this season.
+- UTEP's games this season have gone over 47 points four of nine times.

-- Rice and its opponents have combined to score more than 47 points in eight of 10 games this season.
+- Rice's games have gone over 47 points in eight of 10 chances this season.

-- Saturday's over/under is 3.6 points higher than the combined 43.4 PPG average of the two teams.
+- Saturday's total is 3.6 points higher than the combined 43.4 PPG average of the two teams.

-- The 59.2 points per game these two squads have allowed to opponents this season are 12.2 more than the 47 total in this contest.
+- This contest's over/under is 12.2 points under the 59.2 these two squads combine to give up per game in 2021.

-- Miners games this season feature an average total of 52.7 points, a number 5.7 points higher than Saturday's over/under.
+- In 2021, games involving the Owls have averaged a total of 51.9 points, 4.9 more than the set total in this contest.

 UTEP Stats and Trends

-- In UTEP's 10 games this season, it has six wins against the spread.
+- UTEP has played 10 games, with six wins against the spread.

-- UTEP has hit the over in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- UTEP's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

 - The Miners have turned the ball over 18 times this season, three more turnovers than the Owls have forced (15).